- Your shopping cart is empty!

 The generation of hybrid stepper motors(combination of VR and PM), which was about in 1952, evolved from the generators developed by Karl Feiertag, GE company of the United States.
 Its structure is the same as current two phase stepper motor and obtains the US patent.
 Originally it is used as a low-speed synchronous motor.
 After that, Superior Electric and Sigma Instruments companies in United States developed HB type stepping motors with two-phase 1.8-degree step angles.
 At that time, regarding of the small current, high inductance, and constant voltage drive, the commutation pulse was only 300pps (now is 10-20kpps).

-On the other hand, from the aspect of the drive circuit, the development of the stepper motor is closely related to the development of the transistor semiconductor device.
-In 1950 diode semiconductor was developed, MOS semiconductor was developed in 1964, IC appeared in 1965, and LSI was practically used in 1967.
+On the other hand, from the aspect of the drive circuit, the development of stepper motor is closely related to the development of the transistor semiconductor device.
+In 1950 diode semiconductor came out, and then MOS semiconductor in 1964.
+IC (integrated circuit) appeared in 1965, and LSI was practically used in 1967.
 In particular, after the high development of semiconductor materials from 1950 to 1965, it entered into 1970s.
-Because of the low price and high reliability of logic digital circuits, the use of stepper motors have increased dramatically.
+Because of the low cost and high reliability of logic digital circuits, application of stepper motors have been increasing dramatically.

-Oshima, come from Tokyo University in Japan, published a paper about VR type stepper motors at the 1958 automatic control annual meeting.
-International Society of Stepper Motors was founded in 1970 and held its first IMCSD（Incremental Motion Control Systems and Devices) at Illinois University in United States.
+Oshima, from Tokyo University in Japan, published a paper about VR type stepper motors at the Automatic Control Annual Meeting in 1958 .
+International Society of Stepper Motors was founded in 1970 and held its first IMCSD（Incremental Motion Control Systems and Devices) at Illinois University in the United States.
 The conference was hosted by Professor BC Kuo from Illinois University.
 The two companies Warner Electric and Westool co-organized the conference.
 About two-thirds of the published papers originated from the corporate field, and the remaining one-third come from universities.
 Many of the papers published by IMCSD are related to stepper motors, from which one can learn about the latest technologies and research trends of stepper motors.
 American learners and business technicians make a wide research about stepper motors.

-In 1977, stepper motors have a large scale application.
-Two-phase stepper motors (Figure 1.1) were used to drive the FDD (floppy disk drive) output shafts.
+Stepper motors have had a large scale application in various industries from 1977, like medical, CNC, robotics and 3D printer, etc. Two-phase stepper motors (Figure 1.1) were used to drive the FDD (floppy disk drive) output shafts.

 The STEPPERONLINE blog is a place where you can share a project or share with our visitors knowledgeable articles about products, tools, and fields where products can be used.
 Welcome to share your project!